ultjeremy/3DTada-Internship-Research/readme.md

 }
 ```

 Essentially, this function serves to set up the process for a smart contract to distribute tokens amongst a group.
 It utilizes NFTs to represent the flow of tokens being distributed.
 This function overall initializes a fanout pool to later distribute token accordingly.
+This function enables the Rewards Oracle to actually split and distribute the HNT in a way that matches Solana’s on-chain design.